Advocacy

 Advocating in your state — how to have a successful district office meeting

 Join the ASBMB public affairs team and guest speaker Jennifer Zeitzer, director of FASEB’s office of public affairs, to learn how to advocate with elected officials in your district and state.
-We will share ideas on how to connect with your elected federal officials and share the importance of science funding and research.
+We share ideas on how to connect with your elected federal officials and share the importance of science funding and research.

 Share